Women's liberation movement in Asia: Japan

 In Japan, the woman's liberation movement was known as ūman ribu, marking a new social and political direction for women in Japan.
 The name ūman ribu was itself a transliteration of English for "women's lib" and was meant to show "both the activists' solidarity with other women's liberation movements around the world and their specificity as a new Japanese women's movement". Ūman ribu differed from Western women's liberation movements in that the goals were not about equal rights, but more focused on women's roles in Japan and "called for liberation from their sex," which is known as sei no kaihō.

 Women in the movement felt that dealing with sexual desire (seiyoku) was important and defining for the movement itself.
 Women such as Iwatsuki Sumie (also known as Asatori Sumie), wrote about menstruation taboos.
 She was also instrumental in creating women's spaces and was known for her advocacy of lesbian relationships.
-Activist, Yonezu Tomoko, started Thought Group SEX, which also explored disability and sexual liberation.
+Activist Tomoko Yonezu started Thought Group SEX, which also explored disability and sexual liberation.
 Sexual liberation for Tomoko and Tanaka didn't mean "free sex" (furii sekkusu), but instead focused on a liberation of women's sexuality.
 In addition, the sense of autonomy over their own bodies meant that ūman ribu activist opposed efforts to restrict abortion and which emphasized creating a society where women "want to give birth".

 Women in Japan were considered "second-class citizens in society in general, within social movements [...], and in the family".
 Women involved in the movement were critical both of the literal modern family system and also of political movement that attempted to frame women's roles in politics in familial terminology.
 Within the movement, Japanese women also attempted to rehabilitate the word, onna, for woman, which had become a derogatory way to refer to women, but one that did not have familial connotations.
 Women involved in this women's liberation movement felt that they were different from people who were feminisuto (feminist) which they felt only applied to academics involved in women's studies.
 Many of the women involved in the ūman ribu movement were young and had been involved in New Left groups in the 1960s.